tholden/FredFetch/README.md

 You really only need to interact with two functions:

-1. `fred.latest(series)`: For fetching the latest data.
+1. `FredFetch.latest(series)`: For fetching the latest data.
-2. `fred.vint(series, vint)`: For fetching data as it existed at some vintage date.
+2. `FredFetch.vint(series, vint)`: For fetching data as it existed at some vintage date.

 Where `series` is a Fred series code (or cell of codes), and `vint` is a Matlab datenum or array of datenums (or, alternatively, cell and cell